How Dr. John Sarno achieves Back Pain Relief and with

 Back Pain Relief & His Work:

-He achieves this purely by helping his patients get in touch with repressed (chronically hidden) emotional stress — such as rage and anger — held in the unconscious mind, yet expressing itself, via the nerves, as chronic tension in various muscles of the body.
-The muscles, in turn, produce the mechanisms of pain.
+Sarno achieved all this purely by helping his patients get in touch with repressed (chronically hidden) emotional stress — such as rage and anger — held in the unconscious mind.
+Yet the emotion expresses itself, via the nerves, as chronic tension & stress in various muscles and organs of the body.
+There is nothing mystical or magical about the material covered in Doctor Sarno Back Pain Relief w/ Joe Polish or the I love Marketing Podcast.

-Therefore, his diagnosis for this is Tension Myoneural Syndrome.
+Therefore, Sarno’s diagnosis for this phenomenon became Tension Myoneural Syndrome.

-Originally, Sarno's name for this was Tension *Myositis* Syndrome.
-But the prefix myo- means muscle and itis means inflammation.
+Originally, Sarno’s name for this was Tension *Myositis* Syndrome.
+But the prefix myo- means muscle and the suffix –itis means inflammation.
 So the word myositis implies inflammation of the muscle.
-Yet, as he confronted the reality that inflammation was NOT necessarily, and much or most of the time not at all present in the areas of pain, he had to modify the term more accurately to Tension Myoneural Syndrome.
+Yet, as he confronted the reality that inflammation was NOT necessarily, and much or most of the time not at all, present in the areas of pain, he had to modify the term more accurately to Tension Myoneural Syndrome.

-Even though this realization about lack of inflammation has appeared in the medical literature for three decades or more, Sarno was one of the more prominent to point out that it had never been clinically nor scientifically proven that, barring any actual, recent, acute damage to the tissues, inflammation was indeed a factor in most — or any — of the truly chronic pain conditions most people experience.
+Even though this realization about lack of inflammation in painful cases has appeared in the medical literature for three decades or more, Sarno was one of the more prominent to point out that it had never been clinically nor scientifically proven, barring any actual, recent, acute damage to the tissues.
+Nor that inflammation was indeed a factor in most — or any — of the truly chronic pain conditions most people experience in the neuromuscular/ myofascial / musculoskeletal system.

 A small percentage of patients needed one-on-one therapeutic counseling to make their breakthroughs.